Feast Without Frenzy: Plan Ahead

 Another question: We’re going to be at a condo at Part 2 of our winter holidays – I’m planning to shop locally and delicately confer with our friends (my son’s girlfriend’s family!) about us maybe hosting them for a meal at our place or cooking something to bring to their place.
 Any other ideas?

-3. Lyra Halprin says:
+• Lyra Halprin

 I like to plan ahead, too, and get a lot of joy doing it.
 I also save my menu lists in a special file in my (giant) recipe file boxes: Holiday Menus.
 That got me started for Thanksgiving this year.